 These hormones help stop pregnancy by preventing ovulation, the development and release of an egg from your ovaries.
 The hormones also thicken your cervical mucus, making it more difficult for sperm to reach an egg.
 The lining of the uterus is also altered to prevent implantation.

 The minipill only contains progestin, a synthetic form of progesterone.
 It also stops ovulation, alters the cervical mucus, and changes the uterine lining.

 Taking your pills properly not only helps prevent pregnancy but can also help keep cramps at bay.
 If you miss pills or take them late, hormone levels may change and trigger breakthrough bleeding and mild cramping.

-While some women only experience occasional menstrual cramping, others experience debilitating cramps every period.
+While some people only experience occasional menstrual cramping, others experience debilitating cramps every period.

 Menstrual cramps are triggered by the secretion of prostaglandins from glands in the uterus.
 Prostaglandins are also the hormones that trigger uterine contractions.
 The higher your levels of this hormone, the more severe your menstrual cramps will be.